-As a temporary solution, Dawn Dish Soap for fleas can be effective to manage the insects but not to prevent them.
+As a temporary solution, Dawn dish soap for fleas can be effective to manage the insects, but it doesn’t prevent them.
 According to PETMD.com, when soaps like Dawn interact with the fleas’ external skeleton, it creates a surface tension that drowns and kills the flea.

 1. Use Dawn Dish Soap in toilets that need unclogging.

 Get the stain out of your favorite shirt or pants by adding a dot of soap to the spot.
-This tip is one of the most common Dawn Dish Soap uses.
-Allow the soap to sit for 5 to 10 minutes.
-Scrub the spot with a bit of water then throw it in the wash.
-The grease stain will be gone!
+This tip is one of the most common Dawn dish soap uses.
+Allow the soap to sit for five to 10 minutes.
+Scrub the spot with a bit of water and then throw it in the wash.
+The grease stain will be gone.

 3. Defog and clean eyeglass lenses with Dawn soap.

 Rub a drop of Dawn dishwashing liquid onto your eyeglass lenses.
-When wiped clean, it will leave behind a thin layer of film that’ll prevent your glasses from fogging up.
+When wiped clean, it’ll leave behind a thin layer of film that’ll prevent your glasses from fogging up.
 This tip is especially useful if you’re wearing a mask.

 Adding Dawn to laundry is cool, but what about making your own laundry detergent?
 Here’s what you need: